flocked/FZSwiftUtils/README.md

 ### NSObject Associated Values

-Associated Values allows you to add additional properties to a `NSObject`.
+Associated Values allows you to add additional properties to a `NSObject`:

 ```swift
 // Set